Showing posts with label Carolina Herrera. Show all posts

 The fragrance is presented in a clear, stylish bottle whose understated elegance reflects the refined aesthetic of the Carolina Herrera fashion house.
 The glass flacon is simple yet sophisticated, allowing the pale fragrance within to remain visible, a design choice that emphasizes clarity and purity rather than ornamentation.
 At the top sits a distinctive wedge-shaped stopper that fits neatly into the bottle’s shoulders.
 This stopper features the black “CH” monogram in relief, a subtle but unmistakable mark of the brand.
 The geometric stopper introduces a touch of modern architecture to the otherwise classic bottle silhouette, creating a balance between tradition and contemporary design.

 A key visual motif of the fragrance presentation is the polka dot, a pattern closely associated with Herrera’s fashion collections.
 Dots have long appeared throughout her clothing designs and have become something of a signature element of the brand’s identity.
+Herrera said that "They are reminiscent of the dresses that some dancers wear in Seville.
+They are visually attractive and happy. n a way, they have become sort of a trademark of my fragrance, and I love them."
 This motif carries through to the fragrance packaging, where crisp black polka dots are arranged across a refined white background.
 The effect is both playful and elegant, reflecting Herrera’s ability to merge lighthearted femininity with polished sophistication.
 The contrast of black and white also mirrors the designer’s own wardrobe preferences and her celebrated use of monochromatic palettes in fashion.

 The bottle itself was designed in Barcelona by renowned Spanish industrial designer André Ricard, whose work is known for its balance of practicality and aesthetic clarity.
 Ricard incorporated subtle Art Deco influences into the bottle’s design—seen in the clean geometry, balanced proportions, and architectural stopper.
 These Art Deco touches give the flacon a sense of timeless glamour while maintaining simplicity.
 Rather than overwhelming the eye with decoration, the bottle relies on strong lines and harmonious proportions, echoing the structure and elegance of Herrera’s clothing designs.